 - Windows and Mac compatible

-We don’t usually print many photos, but now we might because the quality is so good.
-Plus, it’s quick and easy to do with this printer.
-The quality is quite good too, as seen in the photo.
+We don’t usually print many photos at home, but it’s quick and easy to do with this wireless printer/scanner — so now we print more pictures than we ever did in the past.
+Plus, the quality is really good too, as seen here:

-Not only is the printer itself affordable, but the printer ink is also quite reasonably priced.
-As a comparison, we were paying about $40 to replace 2 HP printer cartridges for our Deskjet 812 every few months (#12 HP black ink cartridge and #23 HP color ink cartridge).
-Now we will be paying about $46 to replace 4 HP printer cartridges #564 HP original black/color ink combo) every few months.
+Not only is this multifunction printer affordable, but the HP 6520 ink itself is also quite reasonably priced.
+As a comparison, we were paying about $40 to replace 2 HP ink cartridges for our Deskjet 812 every few months (#12 HP black ink cartridge and #23 HP color ink cartridge).
+Now we pay about $46 to replace 4 HP 6520 ink cartridges #564 HP original black/color ink combo) every few months.

-NOTE: This printer can use both original (or regular) ink cartridges and high yield (or XL) ink cartridges.
+NOTE: The HP Photosmart 6520 printer/scanner/copier can use both original (or regular) ink cartridges and high yield (or XL) ink cartridges.
 There are some big differences between regular vs high yield HP printer cartridges.
 We use the less expensive original/regular ink since we don’t print all that much, and the extra ink in the larger cartridges would just dry up before we could use it.

-There’s an HP ePrint app that, among other things, will show the closest HP ePrint printers around you.
-This is helpful if you’re away from home and you need to print something quickly where you are.
+There’s an HP ePrint app that, among other things, will let you see the closest HP ePrint printers around you.
+This is helpful if you’re away from home and you need to print something quickly where you are at the moment.
 Here’s the Android version that we use.

-Remember, you don’t even need a computer in order to use the HP Photosmart 6520 printer.
-There’s a 3.45″ touchscreen on the front of the machine, so you can print directly from a memory card (by inserting your card into the slots on the side of the printer), or print wirelessly from your phone, or from any computer anywhere!
+Remember, you don’t even need a computer in order to use the HP Photosmart 6520 printer/scanner/copier.
+There’s a 3.45″ touchscreen on the front of the machine — so you can print directly from a memory card (by inserting your card into the slot on the side of the printer), or print wirelessly from your phone, or from any computer anywhere!

 Like our other HP printer (an HP Deskjet 812), this one is slightly more noisy than I would like — but it’s not a serious issue.
 It seems like you constantly hear the rotation of the printer heads and inner workings prior to each print job, that’s all.
 And the motor itself is easily heard whenever something is printing.

-While the printer itself seems like a solid piece of machinery that should last for decades (like our previous HP printer did), the paper catch tray seems a little flimsy to me.
-It is very small, but it sticks up and out — beyond the dimensions of the paper tray itself.
-This makes it super easy to bump into or catch things on — like your sleeves on a long-sleeved shirt, the free-moving sides of an open jacket or sweater, dangling purse or backpack straps… you get the idea.
-We’ll see how long this little plastic tray lasts in my husband’s office where nothing is treated delicately.
+While this multifunction printer definitely seems like a solid piece of machinery that should last for decades (like our previous HP printer did), the paper catch tray is a little flimsy to me.
+It’s very small, but it sticks up and out — beyond the dimensions of the paper tray itself.
+This makes it super easy to bump into or catch things on (like your shirt sleeves, the sides of an open jacket or sweater, dangling purse or backpack straps… you get the idea).
+That said, this little plastic tray has survived 4 years now in my husband’s office — where nothing is treated delicately!

-We hadn’t done a lot of research on printer/copier/scanners before this, so I honestly don’t know how it compares to other printer/copier scanners that are available right now.
+We hadn’t done a lot of research on a printer/scanner/copier before this — so I honestly don’t know how it compares to other multifunction printers that are available right now.

 But this one definitely does everything we need… and more.

 Jim is a happy camper because he always had to wait for me to get around to scanning things on the slow Canon scanner that’s been hooked to my desktop computer for years.
 It’s old.
-And since I never use that computer, I keep it powered off.
-And it takes almost 30 minutes just to boot-up each time.
+And since I never use that computer, I tend to keep it powered off — so it takes almost 30 minutes just to boot-up each time.

 Jim can now do all of our scans, as needed, in a matter of seconds!
-Plus, the ability to print from any computer to this printer is really convenient.
-We’ve already used that feature a lot.
+Plus, the ability to print from any computer to this WiFi printer is really convenient.
+We’ve use that feature a lot.

-Overall, it’s a great printer with many useful functions for a small business or home office.
-To top it all off… it’s super affordable, even the ink!
+Overall, it’s a great wireless all-in-one printer with many useful functions for a small business or home office.
+To top it all off, it’s super affordable — even the ink!